ngjunsiang/laymansguide-src/season6/issue072/issue072.md

 Some are sources of information: subscription lists of email addresses to free journals and magazines, (anonymised) credit card activity (how much money spent where by what income bracket), your social media clicks and likes and other activity, your browsing web history, even your mobile device telemetry data (coming from a data-mining app disguised as a mobile game which you unwittingly downloaded).
 They sell this data to other third-parties, or to advertisers directly (rare).

-Some are middlemen: thirty-party brokers who offer a consultancy-like service: they buy information, recompile it into profiles that are more legible to advertisers, and then resell this information.
+Some are middlemen: third-party brokers who offer a consultancy-like service: they buy information, recompile it into profiles that are more legible to advertisers, and then resell this information.

 Some are end-buyers: insurance and other risk-management companies, investigation firms, fraud detection services, … just about any company that may need information on a person or category of consumer.